joejeye/file_transfer/README.md

 ## Sending a file using the client
 Run the following command at the client-side:
 ```
-go run file_transfer_naive/client
+go run file_transfer_naive/client <path_to_file>
 ```
-and follow the instructions.
+and follow the instructions. `<path_to_file>` is the path to the file to be sent.
 The client will first search the LAN for available receivers, then prompt you to select a server to send the file to.
-Lastly, it will ask you to enter the path to the file you want to send.
+Select the `Custom` server if you don't see the server you want to send the file to.
+You will then be prompted to enter the IP address of the server.

 ## License
 This project is licensed under the MIT License.
 See the `License.txt` file for more details.